Download here, or subscribe

 He decides.
 “Yeah!
 Let’s go!”

 “Fuck yeah!”
 I yell, and run back to the RV.
-He’s right behind me; he turns the engine over before I’ve summited the roof and throws it in gear and pulls out.
+He’s right behind me; he turns the engine over before I’ve summited the roof (I kept slipping on the bloody goo on the ladder rungs) and throws it in gear and pulls out.
 I hang on to the ladder for dear life as he gains the road and accelerates.

 The road narrows, the curves tight, forcing him to slow down.
 We go over a pass, trash and trash-miners to the right; to the left several heart-stopping drop-offs.
 I begin to lose hope.
 But as we go around another bend, I spy the stationwagon.
 It’s half a mile ahead on a descending straightaway that leads, so says a sign, back into the city.

 The driver guns it.
-We accelerate.
 I’m guessing we’re doing eighty.
 If he slams on the brakes, I’m a dead man.
-I find that funny and chuckle insanely, the image of the baby floating away and then getting struck burned in my brain.
+I find that funny and chuckle insanely, the image of the baby floating away and then getting struck by a rock burned in my brain.

 We catch up quickly, just before the road goes left and away from the White City.
 An off-ramp splits from there back into the mountains of garbage.
 The driver swerves to cut off the vehicle, which honks.
 The father is glaring at me.
 I’m glaring right back.
 But he slows as we slow, pulling over to the shoulder.
 I jump down to the asphalt just as we stop.